hnccbits/Capture_TheFlag_Cpp/README.md

     - Run the command g++ **`StudentManagement.cpp`**.
 4. To run the program in an IDE, open project in IDE and run the **`StudentManagement.cpp`** file.

-## **Bugs**
+## **Features to be added**

-The following bugs are present in the program:
+You need to add the following features in the program:

-1. The program allows for duplicate student IDs to be stored.
-2. The search function has a bug that incorrectly identifies and displays the student record that matches the entered student ID.
-3. The update function is not correctly updating the student record with new details entered by the admin.
-4. The student records are not displayed in proper order when using the display function.
-5. The program terminates when the display function finishes displaying the records, instead of returning to the main menu.
-6. There is a bug in the delete function that is causing student records to not be deleted properly.
+1. DisplayRecord() function should dispaly all the names sorted according to the student ID, i.e the student with smaller student ID should be shown first.

+2. Add a menu option named "Save records" which saves the current data in a text file called "Save.txt", if there is no data currently then it should print so.

 ## **Task**

-The task is to resolve all the identified bugs within the student management system, and to create a pull request (PR) with the proposed fixes.
+The task is to add all the features within the student management system, and to create a pull request (PR) with the proposed fixes.